dalwar23/jetburn-x/docs/source/install.rst

    or `Pyzo <https://www.pyzo.org>`_.
 If you use one of these Python distributions, please refer to their online documentation.

-Assuming that the default python environment already configured on your computer and intend to install ``jetburn`` inside of it.
+Assuming that the default python environment is already configured on your computer and you intend to install ``jetburn`` inside of it.
 To create and work with Python virtual environments, please follow instructions on `venv <https://docs.python.org/3/library/venv.html>`_ and `virtual environments <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_